Look at the northern lights. A trip to Lapland

-Maybe each year, as winter approaches, each of us wants to travel to Santa’s homeland, a world of fairy-tale covered with white.
+Maybe each year, as winter approaches, each of us wants to travel to Santa Claus home town, a world of fairy-tale covered with white.
 After doing a little research, we think that this will always remain a dream.
 Yes, going to Lapland is not financially manageable.
-After seeing the tour cost starting from 2000-3000 AZN per person offered by the tour companies, each of us thinks does it worth that money.
+After seeing the tour cost starting from 1200-1800 USD per person offered by the tour companies, each of us thinks does it worth that money.

-In this article, I am going to talk about the ways to get to Lapland, the costs, and the northern lights.
-Maybe you can arrange your trip yourself, not with the tour company, and make it cheaper.
+In this article, I am going to talk about the "where is Lapland" and ways to get to Lapland, the costs, and the northern lights.
+Maybe you can arrange your trip to Lapland yourself, not with the tour company, and make it cheaper.

 Let me first clarify an issue that is wrong about Lapland: Lapland is not just Finland.
 That is, Lapland does not mean Finland.
 The territory called Lapland covers the Arctic Circle, which includes Finland, Sweden, Norway, and the northern regions of Russia.
 Sami race leaves in these territories.
 Sami, a member of the Finno-Ugric language family, is engaged in hunting, fishing, and reindeer shepherding.
 Although other areas are also Lapland, Lapland of Finland is the leading tourist destination.
 Rovaniemi is the capital of the Lapland region.
 The interest in the Santa Claus Village and Santa Park theme parks in Rovaniemi makes the place a famous tourist attraction.
 According to legend, Santa Claus was born about 170 km from Rovaniemi in the mountains of Korvatunturi, and Santa’s house is located in the Santa Claus Village theme park, which attracts great interest from tourists.
 There you can meet Santa and take a picture and even send a letter from Santa’s mail to the address you want.
 You can also go hiking with a husky or the reindeer in the park.